estrlee/Manual-App/README.md

 5. Select the COM Ports tab and make note of the OUTGOING COM Port Number.

 ### Windows Application Installer: <br>
-1. Download and extract the <a href="https://github.com/estrlee/Manual-App/blob/master/Manual%20App%20Installer.zip">Manual App Installer </a>
+1. Download and extract the [Manual App Installer](https://github.com/estrlee/Manual-App/blob/master/Manual%20App%20Installer.zip)
 2. Click on the file --> click debug file --> click the setup.exe file.
 Follow the on screen instructions.
 3. Open the Manual App.
 4. Select the corresponding OUTGOING COM Port number and click Connect/Disconnect (the Bluetooth module should have a solid light if connected properly).